Connect with us

 BorderlineRebel/Wikimedia Commons, CC BY-SA

-All three women about how many times they ran into difficulties.
+All three women talk about how many times they ran into difficulties.
 Before she got the chirped pulse amplification method to work, Strickland had started to wonder whether she would ever get a Ph.D., having hit so many dead ends.
-The first time Ghez proposed the that would lead to her celebrated work, she was turned down.
+The first time Ghez proposed the project that would lead to her celebrated work, she was turned down.

 All three of them thought of quitting at some point.
 So don’t be discouraged if you are turned down or if others say you cannot do it.